OnceYT/OnceYT/README.md

 - 👋 Hi, I’m @OnceYT
-- 👀 I’m interested in Python
+- 🛠️ I'm an intermediate Python developer
-- 🌱 I’m currently working on a discord bot which should replace every other discord bot.
+- 🌱 I’m currently working on a bot on Discord, made on the Discord.py API (https://discord.ly/one-6138)
-- 💞️ I’m looking for someone who could collaborate with me.
-- 📫 How to reach me - Email - sahaa6919@gmail.com
+- 📫 Reach me out at onceyt6919@gmail.com

 <!---
 OnceYT/OnceYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.